Department of Health

 What's happening in Victoria?

 Victorian public health services are building capability to interact with My Health Record.
-Approximately 80 per cent of Victorian Public Health Sector hospital beds are connected to the My Health Record.
+All Victorian Public Health Sector hospitals are connected to the My Health Record.
+Most Victorian Public Sector residential aged care facilities and community health services are also connected to the My Health Record.

-Many health services are contributing discharge summary information and are working towards supplying diagnostic imaging and pathology reports to My Health Record.
+Many health services are contributing discharge summary information, diagnostic imaging and pathology reports to My Health Record, with ongoing efforts to upload additional documents..

-The department will continue to engage, encourage and support Victorian public health services to make use of this important system.
+The department will continue to engage, encourage and support Victorian public health services to use this important system.

 Health services can upload documents including: